- Click Here to Book Your Free Puppy Check Now And Receive:

 When you first get your puppy, you should be given certain information, such as vaccinations , flea and worming status, what situations and people the puppy has been exposed to and what they have not (socialisation), details of parentage, how many litters the parents have had etc.

 Included in this should be the brand, type amount of dog food your puppy is on.
 Ideally, puppies that have solid poo should have their diet changed as little as possible.
 This means do not change brand or even flavour of food unless it is on veterinary advice.
+If your puppies poo is not solid for more than three poos in a row then book a veterinary appointment.

 If you do not have this information to hand a good rule of thumb is to feed puppies 8 weeks of age three times daily, depending on the breed of puppy this can be reduced to twice daily from 4 -5 months onwards.
+Do not feed cooked bones, sugary biscuits or highly processed treats.
+Have a set menu of five things for your dog to eat , for example, kibble, standard treat, high value treat , a chew and one type of vegetable.

 For Tailored Advice on Your Puppys dietary needs, book a visit with Your Local Vet